 When every individual is uniquely identified and correctly matched to one and only one record, organizations can open a digital front door that improves patient experience and reduces risk across their care journey.
 There are also tremendous benefits in information sharing and care coordination across organizational boundaries.

-Most hospitals use only the basic patient identification features embedded in their EMR and EHR systems, which can produce duplicate record rates of up to 20 percent because of changes in demographic information or manual data entry errors.
-Even when the acquired entity’s system is de-duplicated, patients most likely received care from both the acquired hospital system and Geisinger, each with their own separate associated records.
+Standardizing processes, integrating silos of data, and creating a single source of truth for their data is essential to putting the person at the center to provide coordinated, quality care with efficiency.
+When managing identity data, most hospitals use only the basic patient identification features embedded in their EHRs, which can produce duplicate record rates of up to 20% because of changes in demographic information or manual data entry errors.
+Even when the acquired entity’s system is deduplicated, identities are maintained disparately across systems.